ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 According to the Android code style guide, the standard practices for some of the predefined annotations in Java are:

 * `@Override`: The @Override annotation __must be used__ whenever a method overrides the declaration or implementation from a super-class.
-For example, if you use the @inheritdocs Javadoc tag, and derive from a class (not an interface), you must also annotate that the method @Overrides the parent class's method.

-* `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.
-If a warning passes this "impossible to eliminate" test, the @SuppressWarnings annotation must be used, so as to ensure that all warnings reflect actual problems in the code.
+* `@Deprecated`:The @Override annotation must be used whenever a method overrides the declaration or implementation from a super-class. * `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.

-More information about annotation guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).

 #### 2.2.6.2 Annotations style